 Do you like your whites to be whiter (but not at all in a racist way) and a tonne more impactful?
 Then you, my friend, will enjoy what the PS4’s HDR games have in-store for you.

-The middling console revolution has arrived to a triumphant “cool, I guess” with 4K support coming to Xbox One and PS4 — that is, if you’re willing to make a mid-term upgrade.
+The mid-gen console updates, the PS4 Pro and Xbox One X , arrived with 4K support coming to Xbox One and PS4 — though the extra asking price of either is not to be sniffed at.
 The Xbox One S/X and PS4 Pro are now out in the wild and offer 4K (though the Pro does not technically provide “true” 4K) resolutions and HDR support.